mfaustin/ProjectOne558/README.md

 I created the following functions to query and process data from the [Pokemon API](https://pokeapi.co/) using [Pokemon API Documentation](https://pokeapi.co/docs/v2).

+### Pokemon Endpoint Functions.

+Most data relevant to individual pokemon is obtained from the [Pokemon endpoint](https://pokeapi.co/docs/v2#pokemon).
+This endpoint returns a complex list of lists with more data than most users would need.
+I’ve provided three functions to query and process pokemon endpoint data.

+1.  `getPokeNameIDFunction`

 ``` r
 getPokeNameID <- function(sortName=FALSE){